Title

 PNP sought a search warrant for caves in Davao City to recover remains of alleged "Davao Death Squad" victims.
 Despite jurisdictional and procedural challenges, the Supreme Court upheld the warrant, citing probable cause, specific description, and exemption for heinous crimes.

 Case Summary (G.R.
-No. 217744)
+No. 199032)

 Factual Background

-Court of Appeals Ruling
+Court of Appeals Decision

 Issues Presented to the Supreme Court

-The Supreme Court identified the principal issues as: (a) whether Judge Peralta’s prior administrative penalties divested him of authority so as to invalidate the warrant; (b) whether the Manila RTC had jurisdiction to issue a warrant to be executed in Davao City despite the usual Section 2, Rule 126 compelling‑reasons requirement; (c) whether the warrant satisfied the constitutional and Rule 126 requirements of probable cause, particularity, and the one‑specific‑offense rule; and (d) whether the PNP committed forum shopping.
+The Supreme Court identified the following issues: whether Judge Peralta’s prior administrative penalties invalidated Search Warrant No. 09-14407; whether the Manila-RTC had jurisdiction to issue the warrant absent the compelling reasons contemplated by Section 2, Rule 126; whether the warrant complied with the constitutional and statutory requirements of probable cause, particularity, and the one-specific-offense rule of Section 4, Rule 126; and whether the PNP committed forum shopping.

-Effect of Judge Peralta’s Administrative Penalties; De Facto Officer Doctrine
+Effect of Judge Peralta’s Administrative Penalties

-Jurisdiction of the Manila RTC and the Compelling‑Reasons Exception
+Jurisdiction of the Manila-RTC and the Compelling Reasons Exception

 ...continue reading